Star Brand: Untold Tales of the New Universe

 The three Star Brand marks are also pictured - each one looks distinctly different (and none of them resemble the New Universe version).

 Legends

-In issue #5 of the DC Comics limited series Legends (March-1987), Guy Gardner battles a villain called "Sunspot", who is a parody of Ken Connell and thus, by proxy, of original Star Brand/New Universe creator Jim Shooter (Shooter had modeled many aspects of the Connell character on himself).
+In issue #5 of the DC Comics limited series Legends (March 1987), Guy Gardner battles a villain called "Sunspot", who is a parody of Ken Connell and thus, by proxy, of original Star Brand/New Universe creator Jim Shooter (Shooter had modeled many aspects of the Connell character on himself).
 Issued around the time of the downsizing of the New Universe line and Shooter's departure from Marvel, the scene in Legends depicts Sunspot/Connell/Shooter at one point exclaiming "I wield the ultimate power...the power to create a New Universe!", which was then followed by his accidentally shooting himself in the foot.
-This issue was written by John Byrne, who shortly thereafter returned to Marvel to take over the writing of the Star Brand comic itself.
+This issue was pencilled by John Byrne, who shortly thereafter returned to Marvel to take over the writing of the Star Brand comic itself.